ethanmonlux/always-on-automation-runtime/README.md

 - Modular connector layer for external API execution
 - Operator visibility via health + status endpoints

 Most automation demos focus on making something work once.
-This focuses on making it safe and predictable in **always-on environments** where external systems fail or retry.
+This focuses on making it safe and predictable in always-on environments where external systems fail or retry.

 This repository is a **sanitized demonstration** of an automation runtime that ingests webhook events, enforces **idempotency** and **guardrails**, executes actions through **modular connectors**, and exposes **operator controls**.

-It’s designed to be a reusable backbone for API-driven automation where the hard part isn’t “making it work once” — it’s making it **safe, deterministic, and operable**.
+Itâs designed to be a reusable backbone for API-driven automation where the hard part isnât âmaking it work onceâ â itâs making it **safe, deterministic, and operable**.

 ---